MingpeiCang/MingpeiCang.github.io/content/project/R02/index.md

 ---
-title: Optimization of buckling strength for thin struts and plates
+title: Optimization of manufacturability and compression strength for open-cell plates lattices
 draft: false
-date: 2021-09-01
+date: 2022-09-01
 tags:
-  - Buckling strength
+  - Design for additive manufacturing
   - Mechanical metamaterials
   - Powder bed fusion
 ---

+This project focuses on design and analysis of lightweight, open-cell plates lattice structures with high stiffness, strength, and manufacturability.
+Plate lattice structures outperform truss and shell lattice structures in terms of stiffness and strengh, but the closed-cell geometry greatly limits its manufacturability and application.
+On the other hand, the thin plates are prone to buckling failure at low relative density.

-This project focuses on analysis and optimization of thin struts and plates in lattice core sandwich panels and periodic structures (mechanical metamaterials).
-I use struts with freeform cross-section to construct lattice cores with 20% increase in buckling strength.
-I designed perforations on thin plates that can increase linear buckling strength of plate lattice structures.
-Those designs were verified by uniaxial compression tests of samples fabricated by powder-bed fusion.
+I developed a methodology to find optimal location to make cutouts on thin plates that, counterintuitively, can increase linear buckling strength of perforated plate lattice structures.
+The high stiffness, strength, and manufacturability of the designed plate lattice structures were verified by (1) single unit cell finite element analysis with periodic boundary condition; (2) nonlinear multi-cell finite element analysis; and (3) uniaxial compression tests of samples fabricated by laser powder-bed fusion (SS316L).

 Publications related to this project:
-- 10.1016/j.matdes.2024.113544
 - 10.1080/0305215X.2022.2163239